 The notion that violent conduct might be reasonable and comprehensible underlies self-defense, the classic justification of Anglo-American criminal law.
 Self-defense posits that inflicting harm on another person can, under the right conditions, constitute admirable behavior.
-Whereas an excuse like intoxication or duress merely tolerates injurious conduct, a justification like self-defense extols it.221 Unstereotyped white men who commit violent acts and claim this privilege enjoy an apparent benefit of the doubt.
+Whereas an excuse like intoxication or duress merely tolerates injurious conduct, a justification like self-defense extols

+220. See supra note 50 and accompanying text. it.
+Unstereotyped white men who commit violent acts and claim this privilege enjoy an apparent benefit of the doubt.